hande-qmc/hande/documentation/users_guide/hubbard.rst

 ^^^^^^^^^^^^^^

 These options increase the verbosity but can be useful for debugging.
-Note that the filesizes scale factorially with system size.
+Note that the file sizes scale factorially with system size.
 These should not currently be used in parallel.

 **determinants** [*filename*]